-Calcium Sulfoaluminate (CSA) is a specialty cement used in many applications where high early strength and fast setting development are necessary, such as bridge decks, airport runways, patching roadways, DOT work, tunnelling, etc. CSA cements may also be used to manufacture shrinkage compensated or low shrinkage concretes, grouts and mortars.
+Calcium Sulfoaluminate (CSA) is a speciality cement used in many applications where high early strength and fast setting development are necessary, such as bridge decks, airport runways, patching roadways, DOT work, tunnelling, etc. CSA cements may also be used to manufacture shrinkage compensated or low shrinkage concretes, grouts and mortars.

 High Early Strength / Rapid Setting: